Cost of living survey

 We’re partnering with the Lawn Tennis Association (LTA) to breathe new life into local park tennis courts across the borough.

-A total of 17 tennis courts located across five parks; Barking Park (6), Central Park (4), Greatfields Park (1), Old Dagenham Park (2), and St Chads Park (4) will benefit from £402,817 investment to deliver improvements to the courts and help ensure that the local community has access to quality facilities in the future.
+A total of 17 tennis courts located across five parks; Barking Park (6), Central Park (4), Greatfields Park (1), Old Dagenham Park (2), and St Chads Park (4) have benefited from £402,817 investment to improve the courts and help ensure that the local community has access to quality facilities in the future.

 This investment is part of a nationwide project led by the Government and LTA Tennis Foundation to refurbish public tennis courts across Great Britain.